joshuawright11/Sprint/README.md

 let sprint = SprintQueue.Background.async {
 	// update cache
 }

-if sprint.cancel() {
-	// the operation was successfully cancelled
+// the operation is cancelled, if it has not been started sprint.cancel()
-} else {
-	// cannot be cancelled; operation was already started }
 ```

 ## Custom Queues